ethereum/remix-workshops/Interoperability/4_Executable/executable.md

 The Axelar executable contains relevant helper functions that will be automatically executed on the destination chain in correspondence to the relevant inbound transaction from the source chain.

+The following are the relevant functions you will need to use from Axelar Executable

 ## \_execute()

 This function handles the execution on the destination chain.
 It takes the following four parameters: